I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestsetinformation.md

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
 <p>Framework-based drivers use the <b>WdfRequestSetInformation</b> method to supply driver-specific information that is associated with the completion of an I/O request, such as the number of bytes transferred.
-Other drivers can obtain this information by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549965">WdfRequestGetInformation</a>. </p>

-<p>Drivers can also specify completion status information by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549948">WdfRequestCompleteWithInformation</a>.</p>

-<p>For more information about <b>WdfRequestSetInformation</b>, see <a href="wdf.completing_i_o_requests">Completing I/O Requests</a>.</p>

-<p>The following code example sets request completion information that is based on the value of the I/O control code that an <a href="..\wdfio\nc-wdfio-evt-wdf-io-queue-io-device-control.md">EvtIoDeviceControl</a> callback function receives.</p>

-<p>Framework-based drivers use the <b>WdfRequestSetInformation</b> method to supply driver-specific information that is associated with the completion of an I/O request, such as the number of bytes transferred.
-Other drivers can obtain this information by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549965">WdfRequestGetInformation</a>. </p>
+Other drivers can obtain this information by calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestgetinformation.md">WdfRequestGetInformation</a>. </p>

-<p>Drivers can also specify completion status information by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549948">WdfRequestCompleteWithInformation</a>.</p>
+<p>Drivers can also specify completion status information by calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcompletewithinformation.md">WdfRequestCompleteWithInformation</a>.</p>

 <p>For more information about <b>WdfRequestSetInformation</b>, see <a href="wdf.completing_i_o_requests">Completing I/O Requests</a>.</p>